Copacabana Fort revolt: Conspiracy activity

-At the time of the election, there were already conspiratorial talks in Rio de Janeiro, including among Hermes da Fonseca's sons, but without the coordination of high-ranking military personnel.
+At the time of the election, there were already conspiratorial discussions in Rio de Janeiro, including among Hermes da Fonseca's sons, but without the coordination of high-ranking military personnel.
 They intended to prevent the presidential inauguration.
-Some police officers and sergeants loyal to the government infiltrated the conspirators.
-In February, The journal Estado de S. Paulo published a circular, signed "The Army", in which there was a conspiracy to depose governors and the president and hand over power to Nilo Peçanha or a dictator.
+Some police officers and sergeants loyal to the government had infiltrated the conspirators.
+In February, the journal Estado de S. Paulo published a circular, signed "The Army", which revealed there was a conspiracy to depose state governors and the president and hand over power to Nilo Peçanha or a dictator.
 In May, Epitácio Pessoa was already discussing the conspiracy behind the scenes.
-He had dispersed the suspected officers far from the capital and appointed reliable replacements, but he still thought that Artur Bernardes should resign, since "he will not last 24 hours in the Catete".
+He had transferred the suspected officers far from the capital and appointed reliable replacements, but he still thought that Artur Bernardes should resign, since "he will not last 24 hours in the Catete".

-After the defeat in Mato Grosso, general Clodoaldo da Fonseca declared that he hoped to count on the Army and the Military Brigade of Rio Grande do Sul, and the movement could come at the end of October.
+After the defeat in Mato Grosso, general Clodoaldo da Fonseca declared that he hoped to count on the army and the Military Brigade of Rio Grande do Sul, and the movement could come at the end of October.
 Previously, he had described a plan on a national scale to his officers, with support in São Paulo, Bahia and Minas Gerais.
 In Pará, officers who could have participated in the revolt had been transferred before it began, such as lieutenant Pires Camargo, from the 3rd Company of the 26th Battalion of Caçadores, who had threatened to use weapons during the electoral campaign.